-This day is not officially part of the tour but we strongly recommend you arrive today, take it easy and use the day to recover from your long flight.
+This day is not officially part of the tour but we strongly recommend you arrive today, take it easy and use the day to recover from your long flight….
 And get to know Haarlem a bit.
-You’ll love the town.
-Tim and Jan will arrive in Haarlem today as well and Bert will be around most of the day too.
-So if you have questions or want to be pointed in the right direction; we’ll be there!
+You’ll love the city-centre.
+Tim and Jan will arrive in Haarlem today too and Bert will be around most of the day as well.
+So, if you have questions or want to be pointed in the right direction; we’ll be there!

 Here’s a bit of info about Haarlem:

-We reconvene late at 3:30 PM for a beer tasting walk, that starts and ends at the Jopen Church, the home of Jopen Beer, and with a guide we walk through Haarlem, get its brewing history explained and on the way make 3 stops at three different café’s to taste a different Jopen beer.
+As mentioned before, we reconvene at 3:30 PM for a beer tasting walk, that starts and ends at the Jopen Church, the home of Jopen Beer, and with a guide we walk through Haarlem, get its brewing history explained and on the way make 3 stops at three different cafés to taste a different Jopen beer.
 In total we get to taste 4 for different Jopen Beers.
 Jopen Beer Brewery was founded in 1995 when Haarlem celebrated its 750th anniversary as a city.
 The beer they brew is based on a recipe form 1407.

 We’ll meet at 11 AM and walk to the Hofje van Noblet.
 I already spoke to the lovely Anne van de Wetering and we are more than welcome.
 She promised us access to the Governor’s room again, which is beautiful.
 The original 18th century LEATHER wallpaper is still there!